Frederic W. Lincoln IV: Early life

-Career and military service
+Military service and career

-After graduating from Princeton, he joined his father's export-import firm H. W. Peabody & Co., of which he became a partner, until World War II began.
-He enlisted as a sergeant in the aviation section of the Army Signal Corps and fought in World War II in the Naval Air Reserve, retiring with the rank of Commander.
+He joined his father's export-import firm H. W. Peabody & Co., of which he became a partner, until World War II began.
+He enlisted as a sergeant in the aviation section of the Army Signal Corps and fought in World War I. He joined his father's export-import firm H. W. Peabody & Co., of which he became a partner, until World War II began and he joined the Naval Air Reserve, retiring with the rank of Commander.

 Lincoln was chairman of the board of trustees of the New York Medical College and the Flower and Fifth Avenue Hospital, retiring in 1965.
 In the same year, he was awarded an honorary degree from the New York Medical College.

 Personal life

-On September 26, 1925 at Christ Episcopal Church in Greenwich, Connecticut, he was married by Rev. John Lewis Lincoln to Isabel Rockefeller (1902–1980), daughter of Percy Avery Rockefeller (1878—1934), and granddaughter of William Rockefeller (1841–1922) and James Jewett Stillman (1850–1918).
+On September 26, 1925, at Christ Episcopal Church in Greenwich, Connecticut, he was married by Rev. John Lewis Lincoln to Isabel Rockefeller (1902–1980), daughter of Percy Avery Rockefeller (1878—1934), and granddaughter of William Rockefeller (1841–1922) and James Jewett Stillman (1850–1918).
 Together, Frederic and Isabel had four daughters: